Oladoja-Blessing/Analysis-of-Variance/README.md

 # Analysis of Variance
-Just a simple shiny app for carrying out analysis of variance !
+Just a simple shiny app for carrying out Analysis of variance !